w3c/ServiceWorker/explainer.md

 });
 ```

-The important thing to note is that redirects behave the way they would as if the browser had requested the second resource directly.
+The important thing to note is that redirects behave the way they would as if a server had responded with a redirect: the browser will fetch the second resource directly as though it were creating a new request from the new URL.
 That is to say, if it's a top-level navigation and a Controller redirects to a different domain (or a bit of the same domain that it doesn't control), it won't get another chance to provide content for the eventual URL.
 In the case of same-domain & scope navigations and _all_ sub-resource redirects, the new request will be sent back through the controller again.

 But wait, doesn't this open up the potential for a loop?
 It does, but this is a case browsers already detect and handle by terminating the loop after some number of iterations.
 The same will happen to your requests should you create a loop.